 The ethos behind our education aims to foster an atmosphere of mutual understanding and respect among staff and pupils, and the long term relationship between the children and their Class Teacher in the Lower and Middle School is one of the most important contributors to the building of trust and security in the school.

 Pupils and teachers are expected to treat each other with respect.
 Expectations of behaviour are discussed in staff meetings to ensure that students and staff understand and agree on what is acceptable and what is not throughout the school.
 (See Code of Conduct/Behaviour Policy).

 In the Kindergarten, children feel secure and safe through strong rhythms and routines in daily activities.
 Young children learn through imitation, and the teachers and assistants endeavour to be role models worthy of imitation, positively supporting each other, eating together and helping the children learn to share and serve each other.
-There are clear and consistent boundaries throughout the daily sessions; a number of simple verbal reminders are used, for example 'hands are for work and play', 'kind voices', 'knock at the door and

-2 http://www.kenrigby.net/02a-Defining-bullying-a-new-look para.
-6 you may enter'.
-Expectations are clear - we do not hurt ourselves, another person or our environment.
+There are clear and consistent boundaries throughout the daily sessions; a number of simple verbal reminders are used, for example 'hands are for work and play' ,'kind voices' ,'knock at the door and you may enter'.
+Expectations are clear-we do not hurt ourselves, another person or our environment.
 (See the Early Years Behaviour Management Policy for more detail)